MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

    [!INCLUDE[copilot-supported-languages.md](includes/copilot-supported-languages.md)] <!--you're using in Business Central must be English.
 Any of the available English locales work, like English (United States), English (United Kingdom), or English (South Africa).-->

    To change the language, in the upper-right corner, select the **Settings** icon ![Settings.](media/ui-experience/settings_icon_small.png "Settings icon for role center") > **My Settings** > **Language**.
 For more information, go to [Change Basic Settings](ui-change-basic-settings.md#language).
-- Review the [Copilot FAQ](ai-faq.md) to learn more about AI-generated text suggestions from Copilot and how you should use them.
+- Review the [FAQ for marketing text suggestions](faqs-marketing-text.md) to learn more about AI-generated text suggestions from Copilot and how you should use them.

 ### Create first draft with Copilot